smithwithatypo/InterviewProject/README.md

 ### Javascript for Automation Project
--  Increases efficiency by turning into a macOS Service and attached to a hotkey
+-  Increases worker efficiency by turning bookmarks into a macOS Service and attached to a hotkey
+-  Ensures all tools are available to all new agents
--  TO RUN: open with Script Editor (macOS), select "JavaScript" at top left (no Applescript)
+-  TO RUN: open with Script Editor (macOS), select "JavaScript" at top left, compile and run
 -  *AutomatedBookmarks.scpt*